simonambridge/RestServer/README.md

 ###ReST Functions
 There a some sample ReST queries provided.

+Assuming that you're running on a single node you can use localhost (127.0.0.1) - otherwise substitute the IP address of the node where your Jetty process is running.

-Data from the sensordata table rendered as JSON:
+Data from the ```sensordata``` table rendered as JSON:
 ```
 http://127.0.0.1:7001/restserver/rest/json
 ```